Archbishop Justin Welby Admits He’s Nervous About Holding Prince Louis At Upcoming Christening

 — Middletonette♡ (@duchesskatex) July 6, 2018

-The attendees for the christening are expected to include the Queen, Prince Charles, and Prince Philip along with Camilla, Duchess of Cornwall.
-Additionally, Kate’s parents, brother James and sister Pippa are expected to attend.
+The attendees for the christening are expected to include the queen, Prince Charles, and Prince Philip, along with Camilla, Duchess of Cornwall.
+Additionally, Kate’s parents, brother James, and sister Pippa are expected to attend.
 Some wonder if Prince Philip will be able to attend, considering Louis’ great-grandfather is 97-years-old.

 Prince Louis’ godparents and their spouses will be present, but the public has yet to find out the identities of the godparents.
 Traditionally, the godparents are announced on the day of the christening, so we’ll have to wait until Monday to find out the details.